piyushh36/node-js-basic/README.md

 # node-js-basic
+1) take pull
-take pull and do npm i
+2)  npm i
-run npm install -g nodemon
+3)  do npm install -g nodemon
-your application is listning to http://localhost:3000
+4)  your application is listning to http://localhost:3000